 The current federal security authorization process can be a time-consuming, complicated procedure prone to manual activity errors, so the government is identifying ways automation could help.

-the General Services Administration has asked the private sector for already existing commercially available products and practices that could improve any portion of the Authority to Operate process and other security authorization processes governmentwide, as well as support federal priorities such as the Department of Homeland Security's Continuous Diagnostics and Mitigation and Ongoing Authorization programs.
+In a recent request for information the General Services Administration has asked the private sector for already existing commercially available products and practices that could improve any portion of the Authority to Operate process and other security authorization processes governmentwide, as well as support federal priorities such as the Department of Homeland Security's Continuous Diagnostics and Mitigation and Ongoing Authorization programs.

 The effort — a collaboration between GSA, the Federal Risk and Authorization Management Program, the Office of American Innovation and the American Technology Council — seeks to reduce the toils of the security authorization process, decrease the risk for human error, increase processing speed, and increase value-add of machine-readable data for improving risk management.